-- Use the Web Manager Mgmt → Firmware Upgrade screen to download the image from an FTP server - When the image is downloaded by FTP, a script (saveimage) automatically extracts the filesystem from the image, mounts it, and copies the files to the removable flash.
+Use the Web Manager Mgmt → Firmware Upgrade screen to download the image from an FTP server currentimage is changed so that the system boots from the new image.

+When the image is downloaded by FTP, a script (saveimage) automatically extracts the filesystem from the image, mounts it, and copies the files to the removable flash.
 Since the current image is being run from one of the three-partitions sets, the downloaded image is stored in the other set of three partitions.
-The environment variable currentimage is changed so that the system boots from the new image. - Do a network boot from the image and then save it onto the removable flash - The U-Boot monitor command net\boot boots the image from the TFTP server specified in the environment variables.
-After the image is downloaded by network boot, the root filesystem is in the RAMDISK, and the image can run even if no removable flash card is inserted.
+The environment variable